xmrminer01102018/VegaToolsNConfigs/README.md

 VegaUbuntuGuide - How to manually setup Vega mining in Ubuntu.

 VegaUbuntuGuidWithAutoTools - How to setup Vega mining in Ubuntu with 90% automation.
-Escentially the same as VegaUbuntuGuide but after a few manual downloads, run the scripts to setup.
+Essentially the same as VegaUbuntuGuide but after a few manual downloads, run the scripts to setup.

 History - Addition(s) and changes by date.